By Organitek

 Yellowing and brown spots are common to most cannabis nutrient deficiencies so at first sight, you will likely suspect another nutrient to be the culprit.

-Manganese deficiencies are not very common so don’t jump to any conclusions before properly diagnosing the symptoms using the list below.
+Manganese deficiencies are not very common so don’t jump to any conclusions before properly diagnosing the symptoms:

-In the early stages, a Manganese deficiency presents itself in the form of slight discoloration, usually manifesting as yellow leaves due to stunted photosynthesis and decreased chlorophyll production.
+• In the early stages, the deficiency presents as slight discoloration, usually manifesting as yellow leaves due to decreased chlorophyll production.

 Sulphur deficiency (S)